alcf-lidar/alcf-lidar.github.io/_includes/installation.md

     sudo port select --set gcc mp-gcc11
     ```

-4. Install ALCF with:
+4. Install the ALCF with:

     ```sh
     pip install alcf
     ```

 On macOS, the default shell zsh does not work with the command-line syntax
-of ALCF.
-It is highly recommeded to run any `alcf` commands in the `bash` shell:
+of the ALCF.
+It is highly recommeded to run any `alcf` commands in the `bash`
+shell:

 ```sh
 % bash